mitchellh/gox/README.md

 * [Dave Cheney's golang-crosscompile](https://github.com/davecheney/golang-crosscompile) -
-  Gox compiles for multiple platforms and can therefore easily run on any platform Go supports.
-Dave's scripts require a shell.
+  Gox compiles for multiple platforms and can therefore easily run on any platform Go supports, whereas Dave's scripts require a shell.
+Gox will also parallelize builds.
+Dave's scripts build sequentially.
+Gox has much easier to use OS/Arch filtering built in.

 * [goxc](https://github.com/laher/goxc) -
   A very richly featured tool that can even do things such as build system